 AliExpress is a well-known dropshipping platform, but can you trust it?
 We take an in-depth look at how to use it best for your business.

 Yes.
 AliExpress is fine for starting out or testing new products.
-Their budget-friendly costs make a low barrier of entry ideal for new or up-and-coming dropshippers.
-As your business grows and you become interested in scaling up your business or solidifying your brand, you will want a private dropshipping agent (like us!).
-However, if your online stores are running around 50 daily orders or less (or if you are just getting started), AliExpress can help get you started without busting your budget.
+Their budget-friendly costs create a low barrier of entry ideal for new or up-and-coming dropshippers.
+As your business grows and you become interested in scaling up your business or solidifying your brand, you will want to work with a China fulfillment center (like us!).
+If your online stores are running with less than 50 daily orders, or if you are just getting started, AliExpress can help get you launch into ecommerce without busting your budget.

 However, as with any budget service, you’ll need to follow specific steps to make sure you don’t fall victim to a low-quality seller.
-The following steps can help you find great, low-cost sellers and build successful long-term relationships with them until you are ready to move to a dropshipping agent.
+The following steps can help you find great, low-cost sellers and build successful long-term relationships with them until you are ready to move to either a dropshipping agent or China fulfillment center.

 Search the platform for multiple sellers that all sell the same product you’re interested in.
 Ideally, you want at least 5-10 sellers that you can compare.
 Depending on your specific product, this may not always be possible.
 However, sellers on AliExpress are quick to stock inventory for trending products.
 Even if you are trying to sell a relatively new trending product, you should have little trouble finding multiple sellers with it available.

 Remember, be sure to look at the product carefully.
 You want to be selling the genuine product, not a knock-off that looks similar.
 Accidentally selling lower-quality versions of products out of your store can bring your growth to a screeching halt.